It's been a long, winding road to get here.

 This is really fascinating and requires a full article since social stress and rejection can skew this whole pathway!

-The effects of low dose naltrexone and social anxiety is probably what we're most curious about since that system is highly impacted by social rejection.
+The effects of low dose naltrexone and social anxiety are probably what we're most curious about since that system is highly impacted by social rejection.
 See CBD and social anxiety here.

 As for KOR and anxiety: